Click to subscribe

 Nebraska MMIS Replacement Procurement Information

-Nebraska Medicaid is moving past analysis stages and into the procurement of its MMIS Replacement Project.
+Nebraska Medicaid has moved past the analysis stages and into the procurement of its MMIS Replacement Project.
 The project continues to support an innovative, modular, and phased approach.
 An informational document outlining several components of the project is available at the following: LINK

 The Medicaid Management Information System (MMIS) is comprised of functionality within a number of systems that provide support for the administration of Nebraska’s Medicaid Program.
 The MMIS processes claims, supports coordination of benefits, assists in surveillance and utilization review of claims payments, generates federal and management reporting, and provides case management tools.